justmadethiscalculator/SharkLibrary/doc/UserGuide.md

 ## 5. Downloads Page

-- On the home page, click the "Downloads" button to visit the **About Us** page.
+- On the home page, click the "Downloads" button to visit the **Downloads** page.

 **Searching For a Book**
 - Click and type in the search bar to find the name of the book, then press the "search" button.